Intraocular pressure (IOP) measurement; Glaucoma test; Goldmann applanation tonometry (GAT)

-A different method uses a handheld device shaped like a pencil.
+A second method uses a handheld device shaped like a pencil.
 You are given numbing eye drops to prevent any discomfort.
-The device touches the outside of the eye and instantly records eye pressure.
+The device touches the surface of the cornea and instantly records eye pressure.

 The last method is the noncontact method (air puff).
-In this method, your chin rests on a padded stand.
+In this method, your chin rests on a device similar to a slit lamp.